fogus/spiel/pyramidenspiel/logistics/README.markdown

 * 7 points for each solid-color tree
 * 5 points for each mixed-color tree
-* 1 point for each of the rest of your pieces
+* 1 point for each of the rest of the pieces

 The player with the highest score wins.